artificialsolutions/teneo-web-chat/README.md

 The web chat UI can be extended by adding additional `.vue` files in the [/src/components/messages/](/src/components/messages/) folder.
 This file should parse the JSON that is included in an output parameter called `teneowebclient` in the engine response.
 The .vue file should  display the data accordingly.

-There are two example extension included web chat ui.
+There are two example extensions included web chat ui.

 ### Example: displaying an image